opsit-io/opsit-explang-docs/docs/explang-lisp.md

 ------------------------

 The expressions `+` and `*` here are Symbols.
-Symbols don’t evaluate to themselves but return values they have been assigned.
+Symbols don't evaluate to themselves but return values they have been assigned.
 If we give `b` the value 10, it will return 10 when evaluated: